花より団子= Hana yori dango +お花見=Ohanami culture

 = Come to Japan in this season and eat “dumplings”!

 Hello!!!
 Your name looks familiar.
-Do we know on FB?
+Maybe we know each other on FB.

 Anyway コメントありがとう!!